 The negatives are they are very pricey (up to twice the price of the individual components); they rely on a company not screwing up the nutrition and killing your pets; they are very processed and they have no variety; and you have to bring them in from off site.

 There are better ways to feed rabbits more naturally.

 This gives their gut bacteria tie to develop and change to digest the whole/fresh foods properly.
-These days we are feeding our rabbits a mix of lucerne hay (alfalfa), whole barley, rolled/crushed oats and pallets with free access to meadow hay and a salt block.
+These days we are feeding our rabbits a mix of lucerne hay (alfalfa), whole barley, rolled/crushed oats and pellets with free access to meadow hay and a salt block.

 To this twice a day we add a range of fruit/vegetable/greens/weeds/grass for them to enjoy.
-We are aiming to get rid of the pallets all together once this current bag is eaten, and I would like to find a source of sunflower seeds for healthy oils to help keep their condition on for the cooler months.
+We are aiming to get rid of the pellets all together once this current bag is eaten, and I would like to find a source of sunflower seeds for healthy oils to help keep their condition on for the cooler months.